Animal welfare and rights in China: Fur

 China has been reported as the biggest fur-producing nation, and the second largest producer next to Europe.
 Nordic fur industries had reportedly played a key role in expanding fur farming in China.
 Prof. Peter Li said in 2012 that fur animals were sometimes beaten to death with sticks on small farms or skinned alive.
 However, he also said that the Chinese government had been working to standardize slaughtering procedures.
 Similar issues were reported in other countries producing fur.
 A report in 2015 stated that increasing ethical awareness from Chinese consumers as well as quality problems with fur products have forced the industry closer towards international standards.
-Fashion manager Elena Salvaneschi in 2019 also referenced on improved welfare in the Chinese fur industry.
+Fashion manager Elena Salvaneschi in 2019 also brought up that animal welfare was improving in the Chinese fur industry.

 In November 2013, PETA released a video of a live angora rabbit in northeastern China having their fur torn off.
 The video received 200,000 views on China's video site Youku within a month and prompted UK retailers like Primark and Topshop to stop imports from China of products using angora wool.